facebook/react-native-website/README.md

 1.  `git checkout master` from any folder in your local `react-native-website` repository.
 1.  `git pull origin master` to ensure you have the latest main code.
-1.  `git checkout -b the-name-of-my-branch` (replacing `the-name-of-my-branch` with a suitable name) to create a branch.
+1.  `git checkout -b the-name-of-my-branch` to create a branch.
+    > replace `the-name-of-my-branch` with a suitable name, such as `update-animations-page`

 ### Make the change

 1. Follow the "[Running locally](#running-locally)" instructions.
 1. Save the files and check in the browser.
 1. Some changes may require a server restart to generate new files.
 (Pages in `docs` always do!)
-1. Edits to pages in `docs` will only be visible in the latest version of the documentation, called "Next", under `docs/next`.
+1. Edits to pages in `docs` will only be visible in the latest version of the documentation, called "Next", located under `docs/next` path.

 Visit **http://localhost:3000/docs/next/YOUR-DOCS-PAGE** to see your work.

-> `open http://localhost:3000/versions.html` to see older versions of the docs.
+> Visit http://localhost:3000/versions to see the list of all versions of the docs.

 ### Test the change